aviveldan/datagov-mcp/README.md

 # DataGov Israel MCP Server

-Easily interact with the Israeli Government Public API (data.gov.il) using this project, which combines a Flask-based MCP server and an OpenAI-integrated client to fetch and process data.
+Easily interact with the Israeli Government Public API (data.gov.il) using this project.

 ---